stateless-solutions/litepaper/README.md

 # Roadmap and Future Developments

-Stateless has a clear roadmap for its development, focusing on both short-term and long-term goals that aim to revolutionize the blockchain infrastructure space, while remaining in lock step with the evolutions current and future blockchain networks.
+Stateless has a clear roadmap for its development, focusing on both short-term and long-term goals that aim to introduce critical decentralized infrastructure while remaining in step with the evolutions of current and upcoming data networks.

+Stateless aims to redefine the middleware landscape space by offering a secure and auditable API middleware solution that mitigates vulnerabilities between consumer requests and data node responses.
+The goal is to protect end consumers from data integrity failures and financial exploitation, ensuring a secure and efficient interface for both user access points and providers.

 **2023**: Launch permissioned decentralized middleware.
-This milestone focuses on developing and deploying a secure and fault-tolerant middleware solution that addresses the limitations of current offerings.
-By introducing a permissioned decentralized middleware, Stateless will set the stage for more advanced features and improvements in the coming years.
+This milestone focuses on developing and deploying a secure and fault-tolerant middleware solution that addresses the limitations of current offerings and provides applications with client side request verification.

 ```mermaid
 flowchart LR